-3. UNIFORMITY IN ISOLATED LABORATORY SPEECH.
-The predictions of target, contrast, and pattern uniformity were first tested in a laboratory corpus of fricative-initial syllable productions from twenty-two native speakers of American English.
+The predictions of target, contrast, and pattern uniformity were first tested in a laboratory corpus of fricative-initial syllable productions from 22 native speakers of American English.
 The corpus contained an approximately equal number of tokens for each sibilant fricative ([s $z \int 3$]) in matched segmental contexts.
-The high degree of control in the stimuli contributed to the goal of isolating the potential sources of variation and covariation that are due primarily to talker differences.
+The high degree of control in the stimuli contributed to the goal of isolating the potential sources of variation and covariation due primarily to talker differences.